douglasgreen/outlines/computing/web_development/apache_web_server.md

 ## Security in Apache

 Security in Apache is a critical aspect to ensure that web applications are safe from various threats and vulnerabilities.
-Let\'s break down the key topics:
+Let's break down the key topics:

 ### 1. Basic Security Concepts